 The corporation will be further injured if equitable relief in the form of a disgorgement order and injunction are not entered to stop the corporation’s officer from further acting against the interest of the corporation by use of information, documents and position so obtained.

-COUNT V – CIVIL CONSPIRACY

-Plaintiffs repeat and reallege all preceding paragraphs, which are incorporated herein by reference.

-Defendants entered into a civil conspiracy as follows:

-They entered into an agreement and combination

-to perform a wrongful act, the tort of conversion, as set forth in Count II above,

-that resulted in damage to the plaintiff.

-In the alternative, Defendants”

-entered into an agreement

-to do a lawful act, obtaining and prosecuting a power of attorney to control a mortgage

-by unlawful means: perjury and the other criminal acts set forth above.

-Both the individual plaintiff and the corporation have been injured thereby

-COUNT VI – TORT OF OUTRAGE
+COUNT IV – TORT OF OUTRAGE

 Plaintiffs repeat and reallege all preceding paragraphs, which are incorporated herein by reference.